nubot-nudt/EvCalib/README.md

 ## 3. Citation

-If our work inspires your research or some part of the codes are useful for your work, please cite our paper: [Spatio-Temporal Calibration for Omni-Directional Vehicle-Mounted](https://arxiv.org/abs/2307.06810)
+If our work inspires your research or some part of the codes are useful for your work, please cite our paper: [Spatio-Temporal Calibration for Omni-Directional Vehicle-Mounted Event Cameras](https://arxiv.org/abs/2307.06810)